-Additional reporting tools and dashboards have been developed to oversee performance of service vendors, by task and by case, with reviews of the previous dashboards during this reporting period.
+Additional reporting tools and dashboards have been developed to oversee the performance of service vendors, by task and by case, with reviews of the previous dashboards during this reporting period.

-Program staff held biweekly meetings with vendors to oversee case pipeline, establish Program goals and parameters, discuss Program updates and receive feedback on the implementation of the Program.
+Program staff held biweekly meetings with vendors to oversee the case pipeline, establish Program goals and parameters, discuss Program updates, and receive feedback on the implementation of the Program.

-Program prepared development requests and implemented changes in the Grant Management System to adjust tasks identified by vendors and title specialists and to comply with requests after a monitoring event.
+The program prepared development requests and implemented changes in the Grant Management System to adjust tasks identified by vendors and title specialists and to comply with requests after a monitoring event.

-Program reports a total outcome of 265 titles (comprised of 51 new titles cleared).

-As of this moment, there are 11,744 applications in the TC Program, of which 9,109 have been deemed eligible.
-The Program has assigned a total of 3,751 title-related services tasks to vendors, of which 3,580 have been completed.
+The program reports a total outcome of 275 titles, out of which 217 have been registered in the Puerto Rico Property Registry.
+As of this moment, there are 12,410 applications in the TC Program, of which 9,613 have been deemed eligible.
+The Program has assigned a total of 8,796 title-related services tasks to vendors.

-To date, 7,880 proprietary interest determinations (PID) have been performed, allowing R3 Program to continue the repairs and reconstructions assistance on cases referred to the TCP, has cleared a total of 240 titles and determined 35 titles as unobtainable.
+To date, 8,700 proprietary interest determinations (PID) have been performed, allowing R3 Program to continue the repair, reconstruction, and relocation assistance on cases referred to the TCP.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Housing Units 26 240/4651
+of Housing Units 35 275/4651

-of Singlefamily Units 26 240/4651
+of Singlefamily Units 35 275/4651

-This Rep ort Period Cu mulative Act ual Total / Ex pected Low Mod Total Low Mod Total Low/Mod% of Households 19 7 26 166/2326 44/2325 240/4651 87.50 Owner 19 7 26 196/2326 44/2325 240/4651 100.00
+This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total Low/Mod% of Households 33 2 35 199/2326 46/2325 275/4651 89.09 Owner 33 2 35 229/2326 46/2325 275/4651 100.00